rafalbodanka/todo-app/README.md

 # todo-app
 ## simple CRUD django-based web-app with postgresql

-How to use:
+How to install:

-Repo is ready almost ready to use.
+Repo is almost ready to use.

 First of all run: